Ogechi-Merciline/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Create a script that copies all HTML files from the cwd to pwd, but only copy files that didn't exist in the pwd or were newer than the versions in  pwd
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u